 veneer saws are available hand-sharpened on both sides of the blade

 for a thin, true and laser-like cut.
-I absolutely guarantee that you
+You

-will cut exceptional seams with this saw using
+will cut exceptional seams with this saw and the right cutting technique.

 |